girlscript/winter-of-contributing/C_CPP/Introduction of C/Introduction To C Programming.md

 					};

 ## sizeof()
-The  storage  representation  and  machine  instructions  differ from machine to machine. sizeof operator can use to get the exact size of a type or a variable on a particular platform.
+The  storage  representation  and  machine  instructions  differ from machine to machine. sizeof() operator can use to get the exact size of a type or a variable on a particular platform.

 				#include<stdio.h>
 				#include<limits.h>
 				int main()
 				{
-				printf("Storage  size  for  int  is:	96d	\n",  sizeof(int));
+				printf("Storage  size  for  int  is: %d\n",  sizeof(int));
-				printf("Storage size for  char  is:	%d	\n",  sizeof(char));
+				printf("Storage size for  char  is: %d\n",  sizeof(char));
 				return	0;
 				};

 ## Derived Data Types
-C supports 3 derived data types:
+**C supports 3 derived data types:**

 	Data Types									Description

 	Arrays										Arrays are sequences of data items having homogeneous values.
 											They have adjacent memory locations to store values.

 	References 									Function pointers allow referencing functions with a particular signature.

 	Pointers 									These are powerful C features which are used to access the memory and deal with their addresses.

 ## User defined Data Types
-C allows the feature called type definition which allows programmers to define their identifier that would represent an existing data type.
-There are three such types:
+**C allows the feature called type definition which allows programmers to define their identifier that would represent an existing data type.
+There are three such types:**

 	Data Types									Description